chun-eric/grcauditlab/README.md

 ## Background
-This audit focused on examining the Media Protection controls at Falcon Systems, specifically to check if they align with the guidelines set out in NIST SP 800-53 regarding Media Controls.
+This audit focused on examining the Media Protection controls at Falcone Systems, specifically to check if they align with the guidelines set out in NIST SP 800-53 regarding Media Controls.
-Falcon Systems
+Falcone Systems
 We structured the audit into six detailed steps, using NIST SP 800-171 Revision 2, which covers the protection of Controlled Unclassified Information in non-federal systems and organizations, as our primary reference.

-We then compared and aligned the security measures at Falcon IT Systems with the Media Protection controls from NIST SP 800-53 Revision 5, ensuring that they meet the requirements for safeguarding Controlled Unclassified Information.
+We then compared and aligned the security measures at Falcone IT Systems with the Media Protection controls from NIST SP 800-53 Revision 5, ensuring that they meet the requirements for safeguarding Controlled Unclassified Information.